-As a pension reserve fund, PSPIB is not responsible for the administration of benefits, nor in setting actuarial assumptions of the underlying obligations; both which are the responsibility of the sponsoring government.
+As a pension reserve fund, PSPIB is not responsible for the administration of benefits, nor in setting actuarial assumptions of the underlying obligations, both of which are the responsibility of the sponsoring government.
 In contrast to a pension fund, the sponsor is the beneficiary of the net assets.
-As such, we consider PSPIB to be fully funded and assign a aaa-score to its Funding Ratio score.
+As such, we consider PSPIB to be fully funded and therefore assign a Funding Ratio score of aaa.